Ai33L/climt-heatwaves/Model/README.md

 * surface_downwelling_longwave_flux_in_air

 The daily averages of these are saved along the time axis in nested directories in xarray dataset format.

-## Direct run

-### Climatology and initialisation
-The model is spun up for 3 years.
-The model is then run for a period of 30 years, with model states saved every 10 days.

-The 30 year climatology is computed from this run.
-The model states saved will be used for the GKLT algorithm later.